-To use glucose as energy, your body needs insulin.
-But with type 2 diabetes, your body doesn’t make enough insulin or doesn’t use it well—and your body’s cells can’t use glucose for the energy it needs.
-When glucose stays in your blood, it can cause serious problems.
+To use blood glucose (blood sugar) as energy, your body uses insulin.
+But with type 2 diabetes, your body doesn’t make enough insulin, use it well, or both—and your body’s cells can’t use blood glucose for the energy it needs.
+When blood glucose isn't used and your blood glucose levels rise, it can cause serious problems.

-- How often should I take them, and when?
+- How often should I take it, and when?

-- Should I take my medicine on an empty stomach or with food?
+- Should I take my medication on an empty stomach or with food?

-- What if I forget to take my medicine and remember later?
+- What if I forget to take my medication and remember later?